-The Hawaii Fair Employment Practice Law expressly prohibits employers from discriminating in compensation on the basis of sex for equal work on jobs in the same establishment that require equal skill, effort, and responsibility and that are performed under similar working conditions (HI Rev. Stat.
+The Hawaii Fair Employment Practice Law expressly prohibits employers from discriminating in compensation based on sex for equal work on jobs in the same establishment that require equal skill, effort, and responsibility and that are performed under similar working conditions (HI Rev. Stat.
 Sec.
 378-2.3 ).
 Payment differentials are not unlawful if they are based on one of the following factors:

 • A seniority system,